hernan-vela/t1w8-test-venv-pyfiles-terminalapp/README.md

 - pytest follows the principle of 'assert'-ing that things are true in order for a test to pass.
 - For a test to pass, the assert value must be true.

-- Reading test output: . means pass, F means failed, E means exceptions
+- Reading test output: "." means pass, "F" means failed, "E" means exceptions

 ### Exceptions
 - Used to check what happens when things go wrong.